Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - Sessions to Azure AD-integrated apps can be managed (for limited access) in MCAS with "Conditional Access App Control".
 MCAS acts as a [reverse proxy to control sessions](https://docs.microsoft.com/en-us/cloud-app-security/proxy-intro-aad#how-it-works) of the configured cloud app.
 This gives you [various compliance options](https://docs.microsoft.com/en-us/cloud-app-security/tutorial-proxy) such as preventing data exfiltration or real-time monitoring of user activity (anomalies) in the session.

 ![../2020-12-11-identity-security-monitoring/AzIdentity_MCAS_CloudSessionAlerts.png](../2020-12-11-identity-security-monitoring/AzIdentity_MCAS_CloudSessionAlerts.png)
 _MCAS allows to get insights of suspicious user behavior in the session to a connected cloud app (such as download/upload to OneDrive and SharePoint).
-Custom activity alerts are also possible (like in this example, activity by Global Admin Access in Azure portal to gain elevated access to Azure Management scope)._
+Custom activity alerts are also possible (like in this example, activity by "Global Admin to gain elevated access to Azure Management scope")._

 #### Collaboration Platforms (Office 365 Services) in MCAS